I’ve been thinking about writing an article about book recommendations since 2013, so here we go finally 🙂

 The book uses Christian vocabulary as it was dictated to Helen by Jesus.
 Now, you can think this sounds strange but give it a try and start reading.
 Soon, you understand that this is not an ordinary book.

 If this book feels too heavy for you to read (it’s not a quick read), you can read the main principles in my book Become the CEO of Your Mind: Overcome Ego, Illusions, and Fears.

 Either way, I believe that if you feel called to read the principles of A Course In Miracles, it’ll change your life.
 It will shift your perception just as it did for me.

 2. Being You, Changing the World by Dr. Dain Heer (2013)

-This is another favorite book that I like to return to sometimes.
+This is another favorite book of mine that I like to return to sometimes.
 The main message of the book is that when we live in the question, we open ourselves up to more possibilities.

-On the other hand, when we stay in conclusion (by judging or saying things like: It’s like this, I can’t do it, I don’t know how etc.), we stay in the world of limited options.
+On the other hand, when we stay in conclusion (by judging or saying things like It’s like this, I can’t do it, I don’t know how, etc.), we stay in the world of limited options.

 I like this book because it opens us to more awareness and helps to see things from a lighter perspective.
 This book will also make you more conscious of the way you think and talk.